Designing for Digital – the new Overall Performance criteria in Music Digital Graded Exams.

-The face-to-face graded exams are designed to enable candidates to perform at their best in a live performance context, and one of the unique strengths of TCL’s music exams is the interaction between examiner and candidate.
+The face-to-face graded exams are designed to enable candidates to perform at their best in a live performance context, and one of the unique strengths of Trinity’s music exams is the interaction between examiner and candidate.
 For example, in many of our exams, examiners will base their questions on the pieces performed by the candidate in the exam.
 Some tasks promote dialogue between candidate and examiner.
 Others provide the opportunity for candidates to perform alongside the examiner.
 We adhere to core principles of responsive, interactive exam activities that enable candidates to perform at their best.

 When we started to plan our Digital Grades and Diplomas, we wanted to design examination activities that would flourish in the digital space and ensure the same quality of experience for all our candidates.
 A straight transfer of our face-to-face exam activities would risk being an impoverished version of the ‘in the room’ experience, so we have spent time re-imagining the graded music exam for the changing, digital world around us.